isabella232/avalanchego-operator/README.md

 `env` common configuration for chain nodes, check the full list here: https://github.com/ava-labs/avalanchego/blob/master/config/keys.go

 `resources` amount of CPU and RAM, an individual node would be able to use (https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)

+`imagePullSecrets`  a map of preset secrets with dockerhub credentials.
+More information on how to generate and upload a dockerhub secret here: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/

 ### Logic and deployment output
 WARNING: currently operator does not support in-flight changes.
 Spin up a new node, and delete the existing one if not needed.